- How many PGY-1 positions are available?

-- The CCU has 3 interns and 3 residents.
-The residents take extended call every third night.
-Interns are on 13 hour shifts.
+The PPMC CCU has 4 interns and 3 residents.
+The residents and three of the interns take extended call every third night.
+A fourth intern serves as a day-float team resource.

-- The ACE Unit has 3 residents who take extended call every 3rd night.
+The ACE (Acute Care for the Elderly) Unit has 4 residents who take extended call every 4th night.

 Q: Are there non-housestaff covered patients?

-A: Yes; there is a large non-teaching service for periprocedure Cardiology patients and for private specialty and general medicine admissions.
-Housestaff do not cover these patients at night but provide emergent care when necessary.
+A: Yes; there is a large non-teaching service for peri-procedure Cardiology patients and for private specialty and general medicine admissions.

 OUTPATIENT CONTINUITY PRACTICE: